dchakraborty7/sacralsense/README.md

 # SacralSense
 An I-CUra Tech Repository Outlining SacralSense

 Welcome to SacralSense!
 SacralSense is an integrated sensor dressing that connects to a user interface.
 In this repository, you will find information about the clinical problem SacralSense addresses, details about what the hardware and firmware do, specifications of our hydrofoam based dressing, and a codebase for the backend & frontend software operating within the GUI.
 SacralSense is an I-CUra Tech patented product.
+Please take a look at the assorted files in this repository at your convenience, and feel free to save them to your local system for viewing.

 **[ICU] Team: I-CUra Tech  Team Members:** Jennifer Arkin, Dipro Chakraborty, Cristina Ibanez, Ben Myers, Shraddha Patel, and Jaclyn Sider  **Clinical Mentor:** Maxwell Weinmann, M.D.